Screws For Plastics

 Due to high resistance to vibration.

 The resistance to loosening of a screw thread is due to effects of friction between the screw thread and the plastic.
 The friction will therefore depend upon the helix angle.
-High angles of helix particularly those attaching to twinthreaded screws, will reduce friction and compromise resistance to loosening, and should not be selected where vibration is involved in product use.
+High angles of helix particularly those attaching to twinthreaded screws for plastics, will reduce friction and compromise resistance to loosening, and should not be selected where vibration is involved in product use.

 Please contact us for in depth design information on material type, boss Ø, hole Ø, penetration depth etc.